nesi/puppet-gpg/README.markdown

 include gpg
 ```

-This should be run before using the GPG type.
+This should be run before using the GPG type or setting up the keymaster.

+# GPG Keymaster

 # Type and Provider for GPG